Wichita Open to include numerous precautions, no spectators allowed

 Another big impact for the tournament is money.
 With hundreds of thousands of people not allowed to be on the course, profit from the Wichita open will take a big hit.

 “We’ve been able to put together a reserve,” said Turner.
 “We will go through that very easily.
-Our income this year will be down 70 percent.
+Our income this year will be down 70%.
 In spite of our losses, we’re still going to be able to give over 100 thousand to local children’s charities.”

 With the changes, the organizers said their focus is the kids, while continuing to help boost golfer’s careers.